-Stephen Ministry is a ministry at Christ the King in which deacons and trained and supervised laypersons provide one-to-one Christian care to individuals facing life challenges or difficulties.
-Stephen Ministers are not counselors; they are trained caregivers.
-Their role is to listen, care, and share God’s love – not to give advice or counsel.
+Stephen Ministry is a ministry at Christ the King in which trained and supervised deacons and lay persons provide one-to-one Christian care to individuals facing life challenges or difficulties.
+Stephen Ministers are not counselors: they are trained caregivers.
+Their role is to listen and care and share God’s love – not to give advice or counsel.

 Stephen Ministers are also trained to recognize when a care receiver’s need exceeds what they can provide.
 When that happens, they work with the care receiver to help them find and receive the type of care they need.